Cross Registration for Law Classes

 Cross-Registrants can register for a maximum of two (2) Law courses per term and no more than four (4) Law courses during their entire Columbia course of study.

 - Select Law courses from the Columbia Law School Course Guide or the Columbia University Directory of Classes.

 - Fill out the Cross-Registration Application for Non-Law students (below).

 - Submit the completed form, to include the instructor’s signature, to the Law School’s Office of Registration Services for review.
 The Office is located in Room 500 of William & June Warren Hall, 1125 Amsterdam Avenue (corner of 115th Street).

 Approved applications: Approved applicants will be registered for the course at the Law School and will receive a copy of their original Cross-Registration Application and proof of their registration in the Law class.
 These forms must be submitted to the student’s degree-granting division and/or official to complete the final registration process with the University (i.e., in the SIS database).
 Students who cross-register for Law courses will be given access to Lawnet and to the course web page, usually within two (2) business days of their registration.

-Exam Courses: All students are expected to sit for scheduled Law School exams.
-Failure to sit for or to complete an exam will result in an automatic grade of F (failure).
+Exam Courses: All students are expected to take Law exams as scheduled, and failure to complete an exam will result in an automatic grade of F.

 Grades in Law Offerings: Only letter grades are available for Law courses: A, B, (both with plus and minus) C, and F; there is no Pass/Fail grading option.